MrAntix/gang/README.md

   this.gang.sendState(newState);
 });
 ```
-3. Subscribe to state updates, this will pass new states from the host to your client, simply replace your state with the new one. (note here I have an apply method to turn the json coming from the server in to proper objects) e.g.
+3. Subscribe to state updates.
+This will pass new states from the host to your client,
+4. simply replace your state with the new one.
+5. (note here I have an apply method to turn the json coming from the server in to proper objects) e.g.
 ```
 this.gang.onState.subscribe(state => {

     this.state = state.map(item => TodoItem.apply(item));
 });
 ```
-4. Optionally you have onMemberConnect, onMemberDisconnect to subscribe to to manage users if you need to.
+4. Optionally you have onMemberConnect, onMemberDisconnect observables to manage users if you need to.

 ## Authentication

-There is also token based auth, so you can secure entry to the gang.
+There is token based auth, so you can secure entry to the gang.
+This can be passed on connect and authenticated server-side.

-Members can be disconnected by the server, you'll need to implement an endpoint to call this.
+Members can be disconnected by the server, you'll need to implement an endpoint to call this by a member.
 See https://github.com/MrAntix/gang/blob/master/src/Gang.Host/Startup.cs as an example.